Spring-SpringBoard/SpringBoard-Core/doc/source/extensions.rst

 Extensions
 ==========

 SpringBoard support editor extensions.
-They should be created in separate folders, in the SB_PATH/exts folder, and they consist of two subfolders:
+They should be created in separate folders, in the ``springboard/exts`` folder, and they consist of two subfolders:

 - **ui**.
 This is where you should place all strictly unsynced extensions, like the Editor GUI and States.
 - **cmd**.
 This folder should contain files that should be shared by both synced and unsynced extensions, like Command and Model.

-Consult the API docs for details.

 Example
 -------

 We present a full example of a SpringBoard extension consisting of *ui* and *cmd* modules.
-This example is distributed with SpringBoard, and is contained in the *exts/example* folder of the repository.
+This example is `distributed <https://github.com/Spring-SpringBoard/SpringBoard-Core/tree/master/exts/example>`_ with SpringBoard, and is contained in the *exts/example* folder of the repository.

-First we will define the UI elements, given in a *ui/example.lua* file.
+First we will define the UI elements, given in a `ui/example.lua <https://github.com/Spring-SpringBoard/SpringBoard-Core/tree/master/exts/example/ui/example.lua>`_ file.
-At the top of the file, we will include the Editor class and make a new ExampleEditor subclass out of it, with which we will define our custom Editor.
+At the top of the file, we will include the *Editor* class and make a new *ExampleEditor* subclass out of it, with which we will define our custom *Editor*.

 .. code-block:: lua